Eva Noblezada: Career

-In October 2023, Noblezada starred as Daisy alongside Jeremy Jordan as Gatsby in the world premiere of The Great Gatsby at the Paper Mill Playhouse.
+In October 2023, Noblezada starred as Daisy alongside Jeremy Jordan and later her husband Reeve Carney as Gatsby in the world premiere of The Great Gatsby at the Paper Mill Playhouse.
 Both Noblezada and Jordan reprised their roles in the original Broadway production, which began previews in March 2024 and opened in April of the same year at the Broadway Theatre.
 She played her final performance on January 30, 2025 opposite Ryan McCartan as Gatsby.

-From February to March 2025, it was announced that Noblezada, opposite Carney and her other original Broadway cast co-stars Patrick Page, Amber Gray, and Andre de Shields would reprise their roles in the West End production for a limited four-week run.
+From February to March 2025, it was announced that Noblezada, opposite Carney and her other original Broadway cast co-stars Patrick Page, Amber Gray, and André De Shields would reprise their roles in the West End production of Hadestown for a limited four-week run.
 The show was professionally filmed during their time in the West End.

 On 31 March 2025, Noblezada joined the cast of the Broadway revival of Cabaret as Sally Bowles for a limited engagement, opposite Orville Peck as the Emcee.
 Noblezada replaced Auliʻi Cravalho in the role.
 She left the Broadway production on 20 July 2025 and was replaced by Marisha Wallace.
-She is set to reprise the role in the West End production from 22 September 2025 for a limited season, alongside her husband and former Hadestown co-star Reeve Carney as the MC.
+She reprised the role in the West End production from 22 September 2025 for a limited season, alongside her husband and former Hadestown co-star Reeve Carney as the Emcee.

 Personal life

 Noblezada has been vocal about her personal struggles with anxiety, depression, bulimia, and body dysmorphic disorder.
-She announced her marriage to English actor Leo Roberts in November 2017; they later divorced in 2019.
+She announced her marriage to English actor Leo Roberts in November 2017; they divorced in 2019.

 After her first marriage ended, Noblezada entered a romantic relationship with her Hadestown co-star Reeve Carney.
 They announced their engagement on March 14, 2025, and were married October 27, 2025 in New Orleans, Louisiana.